TrillNicky02/Juicy-Brick-Breaker/README.md

 ## Implementation

-In this version many interesting features were implemented
+In this version many many more interesting features  were implemented
-* Animation and ordering of the Bricks appearing at the beginning of the level.
-Tweening was used
+* I implemented the AudioStreamPlayer
+* I added 3 pieces of music to be played for the 3 different game levels.
+I created music1 and music2 myself, and music3 was downloaded from freesound.org
+* I created 3 soundeffects for the paddle, the brick and the wall.
+I downloaded the soundeffect for the Sound_Die from freesound.org
+* I implimented the Comet Trail effect for the ball
-* Animation of the bricks producing confetti and falling when they are hit.
-Tweening was used,
+* I implimented the Swaying effect of the bricks
-* Distortion of the ball as it moves and collides.
-Tweening was used
-* Animation of the paddle as it moves and hits the ball.
-Tweening was used
-* The paddle growing at times into a giant paddle as it moves.
-Tweening was used
-* The Animation of the lives indicators.
-Tweening was used.
-* Screen Shake was implemented as the ball hits the ground, Tweening was used.
-*

 ## References